Ferrari SF90 XX Stradale and Spider unveiled, are first road-legal XX cars

 The XX-range of cars from Ferrari have always been serious about aerodynamics and the new SF90 XX Stradale and SF90 XX Spider are no different.
 The Ferrari SF90 XX Stradale delivers the most efficient aerodynamic performance of any road-going car in Ferrari's history, making it comparable only to that of the LaFerrari supercar.
 This has helped in improving the grip levels and downforce which in return help in shaving off seconds in lap times.

 The design has also been made more aggressive than the standard car.
-It now features a fixed rear wing which has not been seen on a street-legal Ferrari since the F50.
+It now features a fixed rear wing which has not been seen on a street-legal Ferrari since the F50 which was launched back in 1950.
 There are carbon fibre elements that help in saving weight and provide rigidity.
 The headlights now sit lower and the air intakes have been redesigned as well.